-Prototype is a simulation of the final interaction between the user and the interface.
-It helps users to understand how the the functionalities in an application will work.
-Prototypes help provide proof of concept, more importantly expose any usability flaws that are not found during wireframes and mockups stage.
+A prototype is a simulation of the final interaction between the user and the interface.
+It helps users to understand how the functionalities in an application will work.
+Prototypes help provide proof of concept, more importantly, expose any usability flaws that are not found during the wireframes and mockups stage.

 Wireframe, mockup, and prototype have their own characteristics and usage scenarios in a specific stage.
 How they are used depends on specific requirements.